chwechew/stopwatch/README.md

 # stopwatch
 a very simple stopwatch

-Havent style it yet but will do very soon!
+Havent styled it yet but will do very soon!